-Gynecomastia is a common condition that affects both men and boys.
-Resulting in overdeveloped breast gland tissue and more prominent breasts.
-Typically, it happens when there is an imbalance of hormones which leads to the growth of the mammary glands, giving a chest look like the feminine breast contour.
-In this article, we will look at the potential causes of gynecomastia as well as treatment options including non-surgical and surgical methods.
+Gynecomastia is a common condition that affects men and boys.
+It leads to overdeveloped breast gland tissues and more prominent breasts.
+It happens when there is an imbalance of hormones which leads to the growth of the mammary glands, giving a chest look like the feminine breast contour.
+In this article, we will look at the potential causes of gynecomastia as well as its treatment options, including non-surgical and surgical methods.

 Several causes might lead to gynecomastia, such as hormonal imbalance, overweight, health conditions, or aging.
-Let's have a deeper look at the causes which might contribute to the development of gynecomastia.
+Let us take a closer look at the factors that may contribute to the development of gynecomastia.

 Obesity is also a common reason for gynecomastia.
-A high body fat percentage can raise estrogen levels, which play an important role in stimulating the breast gland tissues to overdevelop.
+A high body fat percentage can raise estrogen levels, which play a crucial role in stimulating the breast gland tissues to overdevelop.

 The older men get, the less testosterone they produce.
 As we mentioned earlier, a decrease in testosterone hormone can cause the high growth of excess breast tissues.
-Furthermore, as men age, they tend to gain a lot more fat than they used to, which leads to gynecomastia.
+As men age, they tend to gain a lot more fat than they used to, which leads to gynecomastia.

 Some diseases can lead to significant changes in the body's testosterone and estrogen levels, causing excess breast tissue to grow.
-Here are some of these common health conditions; trauma, hyperthyroidism, and kidney failure.
+Trauma, hyperthyroidism, and kidney failure are some of the common health conditions

 Some medications or drugs can change sex hormone levels, including estrogen and testosterone, which cause gynecomastia.
 Let's mention some of them; anabolic steroids, certain medications for HIV, certain antihypertensive medications, alcohol, and drugs such as heroin and methadone.

-Surgical treatment is not the only way to get rid of gynecomastia; several home remedies can help you with it as well.
-However, first, you should know the underlying reason for your gynecomastia to ensure the most effective treatment.
+Surgical treatment is not the only way to get rid of gynecomastia.
+Several home remedies can help you with it as well.

 Lifestyle can have a powerful impact when it comes to gynecomastia:

 A balanced diet can contribute significantly to a healthier body.
-It provides your body with all necessary nutrients and helps reduce the levels of body fat.
+It helps you get the nutrients your body needs while lowering your body fat levels.

 Regular exercise is a powerful method to get rid of gynecomastia, especially when you target the chest area by exercising, which means you will lose more fat in this area than in other parts of your body.
-You are encouraged to practice swimming, walking, jogging, and dancing.
+Therefore, you are encouraged to practice swimming, walking, jogging, and dancing.

-If home remedies do not work as the patient expects, then gynecomastia surgery is recommended.
+If home remedies do not work, gynecomastia surgery is recommended.

 A surgical approach aims to reduce the breast volume and give it a natural male chest appearance.
 A gynecomastia reduction procedure is usually performed under general anesthesia since it needs surgical intervention.